open-power/skiboot/doc/opal-api/opal-get-msi-39-40.rst

   MSI DMA address must be unique for any given consecutive power of 2 set of 32 message data values,. which in turn select particular PHB XIVEs.
   This value must be a power of 2 value in the range of 0 to 32.
-OPAL returns opal_parameter for values outside of this range.
+OPAL returns :ref:`OPAL_PARAMETER` for values outside of this range.

 For MSI conventional, the MSI address and message data returned apply to a power of 2 sequential set of XIVRs starting from the xive_number for the power of 2 msi_range input argument.
 The message data returned represents the power of 2 aligned starting message data value of the first interrupt number in that sequential range.
 Valid msi_range input values are from 1 to 32.
-Non-power of 2 values result in a return code of opal_PARAMETER .
+Non-power of 2 values result in a return code of :ref:`OPAL_PARAMETER`.

 An msi_range value of 0 or 1 signifies that OPAL should return the message data and message address for exactly one MSI specified by the input XIVE